 This shows your daughter that you are interested in what she is interested in and gives you a look into her world.

 Indoor skydiving is growing in popularity, and it is an exciting activity for this age.
 It is risky without being too risky and a very memorable experience.

 Save up and splurge on the nicest restaurant in town.
 Be the first one to take her to a place with cloth napkins.

-Dress up for this one, dad!
+Dress up for this one, Dad!
 Open the door for her.
-Show her how you use the multiple utensils (you can brush up on your table etiquette ahead of time if you need to).
+Show her how you use the multiple utensils (you can brush up on your table etiquette beforehand if necessary).
 Show her how to check your coat at the counter and how you tip.
-This is a great thing to model for all her future experiences of fine dining.
+This is a great thing to model for all her future fine dining experiences.

-An adventure like kayaking or paddle boating will give you and your daughter the chance to problem-solve together.
-Plan the trip, pack your lunch and be sure to listen to all the safety information before you head out together.
+An adventure like kayaking or paddle boating will allow you and your daughter to problem-solve together.
+Plan the trip, pack your lunch, and be sure to listen to all the safety information before you head out together.